 What most people are referring to when they say “lactic acid” is actually lactate, and it’s not responsible for the burn you feel in your legs after running intervals or peddling furiously to keep up with the peloton in a road race.
 Nor is it responsible for the soreness you may feel up to 48 hours after a tough workout, as many believe.
 Indeed, it’s not a waste product of exercise at all.
 On the contrary, lactate helps to delay fatigue, and can even serve as a fuel for your muscles, says Dalleck.

 The whole misunderstanding dates back to a 1922 study by two British scientists, Otto Meyerhoff and Archibald V. Hill.
-In their Nobel-Prize winning research investigating the energy capabilities of carbohydrate metabolism in skeletal muscle, they suggested that lactic acid is produced in humans as a side reaction to glycolysis (the breakdown of glucose to fuel muscular work).
+In their Nobel-Prize winning research investigating the energy capabilities of carbohydrate metabolism in skeletal muscle, they suggested that lactic acid is produced in humans as a side reaction to glycolysis (the breakdown of glucose to fuel muscle activity).

-And that’s essentially how it has been explained ever since: Lactic acid is a sort of residue from your muscles burning fuel, and its buildup is what causes the burn and ache athletes commonly experience during and after intense effort.
+And that’s essentially how it’s been explained ever since: Lactic acid is a sort of residue from your muscles burning fuel, and its buildup is what causes the burn and ache athletes commonly experience during and after intense effort.
 Because after all, acid burns, right?

-Every time an ATP molecule is split for energy, it breaks down into ADP and one hydrogen ion, also called a proton.
+In the case of high-intensity exercise—say, sprinting—demand for the quick, anaerobic form of energy forces muscles to gobble up ATP, the body’s primary energy source.
+In the process, each ATP molecule is then broken down into ADP plus a hydrogen ion, or proton.
 “It’s the increase in these protons that causes acidification, known as acidosis, and that does burn,” says Dalleck.

-Your best bet here is beta-alanine, an amino acid that combines with another amino acid called L-histidine to create a substance called carnosine, which buffers against acid buildup in muscle tissue.
+Your best bet here is beta-alanine, an amino acid that combines with another amino acid called L-histidine to create a substance called carnosine, which acts as a buffer against acid buildup in muscle tissue.

 You’ll find carnosine in beef, but you’d need to eat a whole lot of it to receive an effective dose for improving exercise performance.
 And since there’s already plenty of L-histadine circulating in your body, supplementing with beta-alanine is the most efficient method for creating performance-enhancing levels of carnosine at the cellular level.
 (Unabashed product plug: Beta alanine is one of the primary ingredients in Beachbody Performance Energize, our most powerful performance booster to date.)

-Along with acidosis, lactate is also frequently blamed for delayed onset muscle soreness (DOMS), which can occur as soon as 6 hours after exercise, and usually peaks 48 hours afterward.
-The blame is misplaced here as well, as DOMS is caused by micro tears in muscle, not the buildup of lactate.
+Along with acidosis, lactate is also frequently blamed for delayed onset muscle soreness (DOMS), which can occur as soon as six hours after exercise, and usually peaks 48 hours afterward.
+The blame is misplaced here as well, as DOMS is caused by micro-tears in muscle, not the buildup of lactate.
 Still, there are several steps you can take to ease the ache.

 Pop Some Ibuprofen (Maybe)